 Neehar Bhatia, PhD

-Neehar Bhatia, Ph.D. is Associate Director of Process Development and Manufacturing at Laboratory of Cell and Gene Medicine (LCGM), Stanford University.
+Neehar Bhatia, Ph.D. is the Director of Process Development and Manufacturing at Laboratory of Cell and Gene Medicine (LCGM), Stanford University.
 Dr. Bhatia received a Ph.D. in Biochemistry from the Central Drug Research Institute, India.
 Dr. Bhatia is responsible for development and manufacturing of cGMP compliant cell and gene therapy products at LCGM.
 Dr. Bhatia oversees manufacturing for multiple projects such as CD19/CD22 bi-specific CAR-T and other T cell based therapies, CD34 HSPC transplant and manufacturing of AAV6 for gene correction in HSPC.
 Dr. Bhatia has lead multiple projects which include banking of ESCs, iPSCs, MSCs and iPSC derived differentiated cells, development of GMP process for translational projects and manufacturing cell therapies for Phase I/II clinical trials.
 Dr. Bhatia has also lead efforts in quest for serum-free chemically defined culture medium for MSCs and development of platform technology for AAV production.
 Dr. Bhatia’s focus is on development of cGMP compliant manufacturing process for “bench to bedside” cell and gene therapies.

 David M Gamm, Neehar Bhatia, Anna Petelinsek, Jee Min, Elizabeth E Capowski, Travis Cordie, Diana Drier, Connor Lyons, Derek Hei, Joe Phillips.
 (2015) cGMP production of neural retina from hiPSCs.
 ARVO Annual Meeting Abstract.
 Investigative Ophthalmology & Visual Science June 2015, Vol.56, 3170.